Strasbourg Study Abroad Program

 Using a debit card while traveling is recommended

-- Like in the US, almost everywhere you go will accept debit cards.
+- Like in the US, almost everywhere you go will accept debit cards, except for some of the smaller shops.

 - If something happens to the debit card, it will be easier to replace than lost cash.